Community Services - New Residents

 Avoid carrying too many packages that may make you a target.
 Itís better to make regular trips to the car to drop off packages while shopping.

 Do not get into your car if you are followed or are suspicious of anyone hanging around your vehicle.
-Instead, return to the mall or store and ask security for
+Instead, return to the mall or store and ask security for assistance.

 Save your most expensive purchases for the end of your shopping trip.